 Dragonflies can be found throughout North America.
 The eggs are laid in water and hatch into naiads that have gills and stay underwater for 2-3 years.

-Dragonfly spread their wings apart when resting.
-Damselfly are slimmer than Dragonfly and keep their wings together.
+Dragonflies spread their wings apart when resting.
+Damselflies are slimmer than Dragonflies and keep their wings together when resting.

 Did you know?
-Dragonfly and Damselfly were on earth more than 200 million years ago, even before the dinosaurs.
+Dragonflies and Damselflies were on earth more than 200 million years ago, even before the dinosaurs.